Edwards Lifesciences’ work to meet Environmental Compliance serves our Aspiration to Strengthen Our Communities.

 Environmental Compliance at Edwards

-Edwards meets all regulatory requirements enforced by the countries, cantons and cities in which we operate.
+Edwards is dedicated to meeting all regulatory requirements enforced by the countries, cantons and cities in which we operate.
 These include regulations for:

 - Air emissions from fuel combustion and chemical operations

 - Hazardous waste and nonhazardous waste disposal from manufacturing and support operations

 - Recycling opportunities for all environmentally impactful substances

 To sell our products in the European Union, we must adhere to the EU Packaging Directive and the REACH and RoHS standards for safe chemical usage.
 Detailed information about these directives is available in the Waste and Chemical & Materials Stewardship sections of this report.
 Edwards conducts both internal and third-party auditing of its manufacturing operations to assess compliance requirements.

 Our Environmental, Health and Safety (EHS) department manages our compliance with environmental standards and mitigation of related risks.
 Each Edwards location participates in corporate EHS audits on an annual basis and third-party audits every three years, or based on regulatory risks presented by the operations.
 On a continual basis, we have a process to conduct due diligence on possible EHS risks and requirements for business acquisitions, divestitures and property expenditures.
 It is Edwards’ internal policy to address all regulatory findings within 60 days and non-regulatory findings within 90 days.